 - Employees may be required to provide reasonable advance notice of a foreseeable need for leave.
 If a need for leave is unforeseeable, employees must provide notice as soon as practicable.

 - Employees may not be required, as a condition of leave, to find their own replacement workers.
-(This practice was discussed in a recent NLRB decision involving a Jimmy John's franchisee as addressed in an earlier blog post.)

 - Employers are not required to pay out accrued but unused sick leave upon an employee's separation of employment (whether voluntary or involuntary).